 The entry is sandy, so no need for water shoes.
 Conditions tend to be very mild, and we rarely get any wind or chop.
 Water temperatures vary from around freezing in the winter to the low-20s in the summer.

 The main beach is a roped-off area to the right of the washroom building.
 This is NOT the swimmers beach.
 From the washroom building, head slightly LEFT towards the paddle rental hut, and you will see three small beaches broken up by some trees.
 This is where we meet.

-There is a fully equipped washroom building between the parking lot and the swimmers beach (may be closed for COVID) and a pit-toilet adjacent to it.
+There is a fully equipped washroom building between the parking lot and the swimmers beach and a pit-toilet adjacent to it.
 In case the main washroom building is closed, consider bringing your own toilet kit with toilet paper and hand sanitizer.
 You may also want to arrive dressed and ready to swim.